fazaghifari/BayesianOptTools/README.md

 # BayesianOptTools
-The Bayesian Optimization Tools is a Python program developed by Aerodynamics Research Group from Institut Teknologi Bandung (ITB) that contains a collection of Bayesian Optimization tools including various surrogate modeling methods, sampling techniques, and optimization methods.
+The Bayesian Optimization Tools is a Python program developed by Aerodynamics Research Group from Institut Teknologi Bandung (ITB) that contains collections of Bayesian Optimization tools including various surrogate modeling methods, sampling techniques, and optimization methods.
-Currently, the program is under development and not yet implemented as a module for Python 3.
+Currently, the program is under development and not implemented yet as a module for Python 3.
 Also, the coverage of the program are still limited to:

 * Kriging
   * Ordinary Kriging